Nebelung vs Maine Coon: Key Differences In Size, Personality & Care

 They have a sleek, semi-foreign body – muscular but graceful.
 Their heads are wedge-shaped with a refined chin; their ears are pointed and tufted.

-Their coat is a luxurious silvery-blue double coat and tail, but they lack Maine Coon’s tufted paws and bushy tail.
+Their coat is a luxurious silvery-blue double coat and tail, but they lack the Maine Coon’s tufted paws and bushy tail.

 Temperament And Personality